vezzolter/DSA/README.md

 # &#128193; Repository Structure
 This list provides a straightforward overview of the repository's contents.
-For a better navigation, Completed projects are marked with ✅, while projects currently under development are marked with 🔄.
+For a better navigation, сompleted projects are marked with ✅ and ones currently under development with 🔄.
+The order in which they are arranged primarily serves the purpose of facilitating learning, namely, starting with the upper projects enables better comprehension of the subsequent ones.
 Please note, that this structure will remain dynamic and adaptable throughout its evolution.

 **The Structure:**
 - Algorithms